chris-swan/double_helix/README.md

 #### By Chris Swan

 ## Description
-A Drupal code review to set up AJAX and also set up a test in drupal and run the test for a logic problem.
+A Drupal code review to set up AJAX and also set up a test in drupal and run a test for checking the function in dna.module - an app that will return the second half of a double helix when the first half of the letters(A, T C or G) are entered.

 ## Setup